kewde/slate/source/index.md

 privateSpendKeyAlice = private spend key

 publicScanKeyAlice = EC point, 33 bytes
-privateScanKeyAlice = interger, 32 bytes
+privateScanKeyAlice = integer, 32 bytes

 This is where it gets a bit more complicated, but no magic, just math!
 G = Generator, the primitive root